Last Updated on

 For pre-schoolers, this is a great way to get them to look forward to bedtime.
 Reading bedtime stories isn’t just about being a doting parent as it may seem.
 Studies have shown that reading bedtime stories and incorporation of the same as a routine has improved sleep for children below six years.
 For those who are working, you can make a voice recording to narrate the story.
 You can also embed instructions into the narrative by saying things like, “now turn the page to see what happens next!”.

 4. No Electronic Gadgets Before Bedtime

-Your kids will be stubborn but you will have to be a little strict if you want them to have a sound sleep.
-Studies show that the light emitted from computer screens, mobiles, and television inhibit the production of melatonin, which is a hormone produced by the pineal gland and helps induce sleep.
+Your kids will be stubborn but you will have to be a little strict if you want them to have sound sleep.
+Studies show that the light emitted from computer screens, mobiles, and televisions inhibits the production of melatonin, which is a hormone produced by the pineal gland and helps induce sleep.